Muokkaa

 • The device is enterprise joined (Active Directory domain joined, Microsoft Entra domain joined, or hybrid Microsoft Entra domain joined).

-• The device is capable of Hypervisor-protected code integrity (HVCI).
+• The device is capable of hypervisor-protected code integrity (HVCI).

 Automatic enablement of added LSA protection on Windows 11 version 22H2 and later doesn't set a UEFI variable for the feature.
 If you want to set a UEFI variable, you can use a registry configuration or policy.